Arabian gazelle: Ecology

+Reproduction

+Offspring survival becomes more likely as birth weight increases, and birth weight is more reliant on heritability than on maternal effects.

 Conservation

-The arabian gazelle is classified as Vulnerable by the International Union for the Conservation of Nature (IUCN).
+The Arabian gazelle is classified as Vulnerable by the International Union for the Conservation of Nature (IUCN).
 The population is declining: estimated at 12,000 mature individuals in 2008, the species now numbers approximately 5,000 to 7,000 as of 2016.

 There are many environmental factors affecting the population density of Arabian gazelles, such as human hunting, predation, competition, and climate change.
 The decline in population is due to human disturbances such as construction, livestock competition, capture for the pet trade, and illegal hunting.
-Other factors include temperature change, and predation (mainly by wolves); as the researchers stated in their findings that, “Wolf encounter rate had a significant negative effect on G. arabica population size, while G. dorcas population size had a significant positive effect, suggesting that wolf predation shapes the population size of both gazelle species."
+Other factors include temperature change, and predation (mainly by wolves); as the researchers stated in their findings that, "Wolf encounter rate had a significant negative effect on G. arabica population size, while G. dorcas population size had a significant positive effect, suggesting that wolf predation shapes the population size of both gazelle species."

-Status and Population by Country
+Status and population by country

 Iran

-There is a small reintroduced population in Iran's Farur Island.
+There is a small reintroduced population on Iran's Faror Island.

 Israel

 A relict population of approximately 30 Arabian gazelles lives in Israel's Arava Valley.
-Known locally as "Acacia gazelles," they are protected in a fenced enclosure at the Yotvata Hai-Bar Nature Reserve.
-There is some evidence that they face browsing competition from the Dorcas gazelles that share their enclosure, which has prompted the removal of many.
+Known locally as "Acacia gazelles", they are protected in a fenced enclosure at the Yotvata Hai-Bar Nature Reserve.
+There is some evidence that they face browsing competition from the Dorcas gazelles that share their enclosure, which has prompted the relocation of many Dorcas gazelles.

 Oman

 In the 1990s, Oman's population was approximately 13,000 individuals, the majority living in the Jiddat al-Harasis.
 However, the population has been in continuous decline since then due to poaching.
 They live in several nature reserves, including the Arabian Oryx Sanctuary, Wadi Sareen Tahr Reserve, Jebel Samhan Nature Reserve, and Al Saleel National Park.
+In 2023 a small population was discovered on Masirah Island.

 Saudi Arabia

-Saudi Arabia has approximately 1,500 - 1,700 individuals, of which 1,000 live on the Farasan Islands, which are protected as a nature reserve.
-The Farasan Island gazelles are surveyed by the National Commission for Wildlife Conservation and Development every 2-3 years.
-They are protected in other nature reserves, including the Ibex Reserve and Uruq Bani Ma’arid.
+Saudi Arabia has approximately 1,500–1,700 individuals, of which 1,000 live on the Farasan Islands, which are protected as a nature reserve.
+The Farasan Island gazelles are surveyed by the National Commission for Wildlife Conservation and Development every 2–3 years.
+They are protected in other nature reserves, including the Ibex Reserve and Uruq Bani Ma'arid.

 United Arab Emirates

 The United Arab Emirates contains several small and scattered populations.
+A 2023 survey identified 421 individuals at the Dubai Desert Conservation Reserve.
+The report noted a 43% population decline relative to a similar survey conducted two years prior.